GMT : +2 hours

 Rwanda enjoys the best security in the region, but clients must take the same precautions as they would anywhere else in the world.
 It is recommended that you make use of Taxis rather than walking around at night.
 There are safety deposit facility provided by hotels and lodges.
 Never leave money and / or valuables in the vehicles or rooms unattended, keep them in a safe place.

 Don't carry large sums of cash in your purse or pocket, or display expensive jewelry.
 Make photocopies of the first few pages of your passport, air ticket and other important travel documents.
 Keep this separate from the originals.
 Ensure that you have adequate insurance coverage before leaving home.

-Although most visitors enjoy their travels in South Africa without incident visitors are advised to take note of the following points:
+Although most visitors enjoy their travels in Rwanda without incident visitors are advised to take note of the following points:

 Tipping is entirely up to the client and his appreciation of good service.
 It is definitely not compulsory.
 However, being in a different country clients expect to have guidelines to work on.
 We usually recommend that there are three categories of staff members to tip; your Driver Guide, Gorilla/Chimp Guide, Gorilla/Chimp tracker and the Hotel / Lodge staff.

 Driver Guides & Gorilla / Chimp Guides - We recommend US$10 per guest per day if the guide has done a good job.

 Specialist Guide: Accompanying you all the way, this could increase to US$15 per guest per day.

 Gorilla / Chimp tracker - We recommend US$5 per guest per day if the Tracker has done a good job.